Main page WikiProjects & Things you can do

 A six-band rainbow flag representing the LGBT community

-The term LGBT is an adaptation of the initialism LGB, which began to replace the term gay (or gay and lesbian), in reference to the broader LGBT community beginning in the mid-to-late 1980s.
-When not inclusive of transgender people, the shorter term LGB is still used instead of LGBT.
+The earlier initialism LGB began to replace the term gay (or gay and lesbian) in the late 1980s to reference the broader community.
+When not inclusive of transgender people, the shorter LGB is still used.
+(Full article...)

 List of selected articles